2025 COMMUNITY GOALS

 Aug.
 25, 2025Another motion to investigate resignations in Alachua fails.

 Sept.
-8, 2025Attorney Scott Walker of Gainesville’s Folds Walker firm presides over first meeting after Valladares hires him as interim city attorney.
+8, 2025Attorney Scott Walker of Gainesville’s Folds Walker firm presides over the first meeting after Valladares hires him as interim city attorney.

 Subscribe